Research

 Examples of recent studies:

-- heterosexual dating couples' experienced relationship qualities (Leaper, Gutierrez, & Farkas, 2022)
+• heterosexual dating couples' ambivalent sexist attitudes and reported relationship qualities (Leaper, Gutierrez, & Farkas, 2022)

 Examples of recent studies:

-- the concordance (vs discordance) between students' endorsement of STEM stereotypes (such as people in STEM are nerds or geniuses) and their self-concepts, and whether concordance (vs. discordance) predicts their STEM motivation (Starr & Leaper, under review).
+• the concordance (vs discordance) between students' endorsement of STEM stereotypes (such as people in STEM are nerds or geniuses) and their self-concepts, and whether concordance (vs. discordance) predicts their STEM motivation (Starr & Leaper, 2024).

 Gender and close relationships.